Welcome to KnickerPics

 My favorite tools are free and actually most of the work is done with these.
 But lets start at the beginning.

 First one has to obtain the photos.
 I have two digital cameras.
 One is the Olympus 2100 UZ.
 This is a wonderful camera.
 UZ stands for ultra zoom.
 This camera has a 10:1 optical zoom.
 This was a great feature.I say "was" because when someone stole my Camry the camera went with it.
-The CAmry came back but they kept the camera.
+The Camry came back but the\ camera didn't.
 I wasn't surprised.
 Camrys are too easy to come by.
 The Olympus 2100 UZ unfortunately is no longer made.
 I've replaced it with an Olympus 5050. this is a very nice camera too but the zoom is only 3:1.
 Steve's Digicams had a nice review of this camera while it was still in production.
 I see it is out of production too.

 My other camera is a Cannon S20.
 It is compact and sturdy, very sturdy.
 I've put that to the test!
 So far the stainless steel body has protected the camera from all the abuse I have subjected it to.
 Steve had a review of this camera once but it is out of production too so the review is no longer available.
 Before I has a digital camera I used film.
 At first I scanned photos after they were developed.
 That was terribly tedious and with the equipment I used there was always lots of work to do in a graphic program.
 After one session of this I had my film digitized.
 First I tried Photo Floppies.
 Photo floppies are okay if your pictures will not be enlarged or printed.
 Photo CDs offer much better quality and are worth the extra money if you are going to do any more than just send pictures by email.
 My advice is to get a digital camera.
 Not only are the results better unless you have a really high end scanner but it is much cheaper.
 You can take pictures with abandon.
 When you fill up your camera memory, put it on the computer and take more pictures.
 When you fill up your hard drive, buy another one or put the pictures on CDs.
 These days a new hard drive is cheap compared to film, printing and developing all the pictures you could store on it.
 Of course CDs are the most inexpensive way to store your pictures.
 It's a good idea to put them on CDs any way.
 Hard drives fail and you don't want to pay the price of recovery.
 Believe me.
 I did it once.
 Okay, that's getting the pictures.
 What do you do next?